brson/brson.github.com/rust-stuff.md

   there.
 It has since been rewritten in Rust, to everybody's great relief.

+* I designed and implemented Rust's attributes, including the oft-questioned notion of "inner" and "outer" attributes and doc-comments.

 * I wrote the first version of rustdoc and created the original conventions for using Markdown in Rust doc comments.
 Rustdoc was later rewritten by [Corey Richardson].